 After writing your original dispute letter to a credit bureau, the agency has 30 to 45 days to send you a response.
-If the creditor could not provide debt validation of your disputed item, congratulations!
+If the creditor could not provide proof that the disputed item was correct, congratulations!
 The credit bureau is legally obligated to remove the item from your credit report.
 However, if the creditor disagrees with your dispute, the credit bureau will respond accordingly (i.e., will not remove the item).
-Either way, the credit bureau will let you know.
 If it’s the latter, this is by no means the end.
 In fact, it could be just the beginning.

 - I didn’t pay late that month.

 - Wrong original creditor.